 The second front of my scholarship attends to the particular and is guided by my ethnographic relationships and the life histories of my interlocutors in Chicago, as well as ethnographic research in India and South Africa.
-These projects make use of quantitative methods and more immediately applied empirical methods that seek to address the governing structures that bear down on my interlocutors' life chances and understandings of themselves.
-Much of this work is conducted in collaboration with my colleague, law and economics scholar Daniel Chen, and draws on my training and teaching in epidemiology, clinical medicine, global health implementation science, medical and legal anthropology, and critical legal studies.
+These projects make use of quantitative methods and policy-oriented empirical methods that seek to directly address the governing structures that bear down on my interlocutors' life chances and understandings of themselves.
+Much of this work is conducted in collaboration with my colleague, law and economics scholar Daniel Chen, and draws on my training and teaching in epidemiology, clinical medicine, implementation science, medical and legal anthropology, and critical legal studies.
 This research attends to structural violence and irrationality in legal systems globally and also particularly within the American criminal justice system, specifically its policing and incarceration practices.
 Several projects consider the perceived legitimacy of American jurisprudence, the health consequences of policing and incarceration policies, and quantifying and tracing the determining factors behind systematic biases and arbitrariness in sentencing decisions and other arenas of judicial decision-making.
 These critical projects are coupled with intervention programs–many implemented in collaboration with the DE JURE (Data and Evidence for Justice Reform) program at The World Bank, where I am a Researcher for Health & Justice Reform–that experimentally evaluate the potential of machine learning, public data transparency, and personalized data feedback to address class, gender, caste, and ethno-racial biases in legal processes, public health, and policing.